 Justine is a Program Manager at Support Center, working across the organization’s portfolio of consulting clients to assist with intake processes, contract management, and proposal development.
 She has worked in program administration at non-profit organizations since 2008, including seven years at the educational professional development organization Facing History and Ourselves in New York.
 Justine holds a B.A. in Urban Studies from Vassar College, and is currently pursuing a Master’s degree in Urban Policy and Leadership at CUNY—Hunter College.

 Gaby coordinates all Support Center workshops, customized trainings, and special events and supports logistics for multi-day and multi-organization programming.
 Prior to joining Support Center, Gaby interned at Seldat Distribution and the New Jersey Office of Faith-Based Initiatives (NJOFBI) at the Department of State in Trenton, NJ.
 Gaby earned a B.A. in Business Administration from the College of Saint Elizabeth in May 2017.

 Prior to becoming a Senior Fellow in January 2016, Don led Support Center as its CEO from 1998 to 2015, working closely with grantmaker partners to address the needs of our nonprofit communities.
-He has more than 25 years experience in the nonprofit and philanthropic sectors and is nationally recognized as a leader in the areas of leadership and executive transitions, board performance, and nonprofit/foundation effectiveness.
+He has more than 25 years of experience in the nonprofit and philanthropic sectors and is nationally recognized as a leader in the areas of leadership and executive transitions, board performance, and nonprofit/foundation effectiveness.
 Don was formerly an associate consultant for BoardSource in Washington, D.C. and is a trained practitioner for their self-assessment process.
 A small sampling of the foundations and corporate foundations Don has worked with include the Robert Wood Johnson Foundation, Rockefeller Philanthropy Advisors, the Princeton Area Community Foundation, The Clark Foundation, the Prudential Foundation, PSE&G, and the JPMorgan Chase Foundation.

 Don holds an M.S. in Leadership and Strategic Management from Manhattanville College, and a B.A. in Psychology and Education from Queens College of CUNY.
 He has served a Selection Committee member for the New York Times Nonprofit Excellence Awards and currently serves on the Board of Directors of Grantmakers for Effective Organizations (GEO) in Washington, D.C.
 Don is an adjunct professor in the graduate division of New York University’s Heyman Center for Philanthropy and Fundraising in New York City.